The easy vegan cheesecake recipe that even non vegans LOVE… with no cashews, and no tofu required.

 Even people with no interest whatsoever in healthy or vegan eating go crazy for this cheesecake every time I serve it.

-When creating the recipe, my goal had been to make something that tasted so similar to classic New York cheesecake that—if you didn’t already know it was vegan—you would absolutely NEVER be able to tell.
+When creating the recipe, my goal had been to make something that tasted so similar to classic New York cheesecake that—if you didn’t already know it was egg free and vegan—you would absolutely NEVER be able to tell.